1150533141

 Imagine this: Bob and Janet have a 20-year horizon before they wish to retire.
 They recently sold a property and netted $1 million in cash that needs to be invested to help realize their retirement nest egg planning goal.

-The couple expects to buy a rental property for around $200,000 that will generate monthly income, so they invested $1 million into a portfolio that expects a 9% annual return (please note you cannot invest directly in an index).
-Next, they establish a credit line against their investment portfolio and borrow $200,000 to handle their investment property purchase at 7.7% interest.
-The returns from the portfolio pay interest and the income from the property reduce principal each year for the first four years, enabling their investments to grow to $2,290,369.68 over a 10-year time frame.
+The couple expects to buy a rental property for around $200,000 that will generate monthly income, so they invested $1 million into a portfolio that expects a 9% annual return.1 Next, they establish a credit line against their investment portfolio and borrow $200,000 to handle their investment property purchase at 7.7% interest.
+The returns from the portfolio pay interest, and the income from the property reduces the principal each year for the first four years, enabling their investments to grow to $2,290,369.68 over a 10-year time frame.

 A complement to your investment strategy